MinZhang1987/soc2nssec/README.md

 # Author:
-Min Zhang, The University of Manchester
+Min Zhang, The University of Essex

 Any feedback or questions, please contact zhangmin.ac@gmail.com

+Last update: 14 September 2019